The fraction and kinematics of broad absorption line quasars across cosmic time: Discussion

 \subsection{Cosmic evolution of BAL outflow properties}

-In this work we have applied a homogeneous BAL identification method to a sample of 1935 $2.1<z<6.6$ quasars, which has allowed us to investigate self-consistently the evolution of the occurrence and kinematic properties of BAL outflows across $\sim3.2$ Gyr.
-The sample includes luminous quasars (UV absolute magnitude $\sim-27$, see Fig. \ref{fig:M-z}), which have been selected to be luminous in the rest-frame optical to minimise the systematics on the BAL fraction at different redshifts \citep[Sect. \ref{sect:sample}, see also][]{Bischetti22}.
-Despite spanning about two orders of magnitude in terms of BH accretion rate, the bulk of the quasars in our samples are powered by efficiently-accreting BHs (log$\lambda_{\rm Edd}\sim-0.5$).

-In this luminosity and BH accretion regime, we observe an evolution with redshift of the properties of BAL outflows.
+Our results indicate an evolution with redshift of the properties of BAL outflows {in luminous quasars at $2.1<z<6.8$}.
 We find that the BAL fraction below $z\sim4.5$ is almost constant and close to $20-25\%$ (Fig. \ref{fig:fbal-z}), while it significantly increases up to almost $50\%$ at $z\sim6$.
-The trend at $2.1<z<4.5$ is consistent with the results of previous studies focusing on rest-frame optical luminous quasar samples \citep[][when considering the \bi\ criterion to identify BAL features]{Maddox08, Dai08}, which reported a modest evolution of the BAL fraction with redshift.
+The trend at $2.1<z<4.5$ is consistent with the results of previous studies focusing on rest-frame optical luminous quasar samples \citep{Maddox08, Dai08}, which reported a modest evolution of the BAL fraction with redshift.
 However, heavily-reddened broad-line quasars are expected to represent a high fraction of the bright quasar population at $z>2$ \citep{Banerji15, Glikman18}, and may be missed by SDSS, from which our $2.1<z<4.5$ sample is drawn.
 Several recent surveys \citep[e.g.][]{Schindler19,Boutsia21,Grazian22} have indeed shown that the SDSS selection of bright quasars at high redshift could possibly suffer from incompleteness by up to $30-40\%$ at $z\sim4$, and up to a factor of a few at $z\sim5$ \citep{Wolf20, Onken22}, plausibly affecting also $z\sim6$ quasars.
-In addition, our $5.8<z<6.6$ quasar sample is limited to $J\le19.8-20.0$ magnitudes and probes similar depths in the $J$ and WISE bands \citep[see Table ED1 in ][]{Bischetti22}.
+Our $5.8<z<6.6$ quasar sample is limited to $J\le19.8-20.0$ magnitudes and probes similar depths in the $J$ and WISE bands \citep[see Table ED1 in ][]{Bischetti22}.
 Accordingly, we may miss red BAL quasars at $z\sim6$, detected by WISE but too faint in the rest-frame UV to match our selection \citep[e.g.][]{Kato20}.
-The BAL fractions we observe at $z\gtrsim5$ may thus likely represent lower limits, implying BAL quasars to be much more common at early cosmic epochs.
+Due to the above limitations and to the limited number of $z\gtrsim5$ quasars in our sample, we cannot accurately probe the BAL fraction evolution in the highest redshift bins.
+Nevertheless, we can safely assess that the increase in the BAL fraction between $z<4.5$ and $z\sim6$ is a robust evolutionary trend, and that selection effects (e.g. including dust-reddened quasars) would increase this difference even further.